skienzmatishun/rippreport/content/p/a-reckoning-is-predicted/index.md

 summary: Former Sheriff Hoss Mack and DA Robert Wilters built a protected network of corrupt cronies that framed innocent citizens for decades.
 Court records and suppressed evidence reveal how key law enforcement officials hid the truth to protect their own inner circle.
-Read our report to see how the political fortune tellers foresee an inevitable crash for this corrupt machine.
+Read our report to see how inevitable crash for this corrupt machine is predicted.
 ---
 Let’s face the facts: money wins elections.
 Sometimes the best man does not win, especially when only 10 percent of the voting public decides who wins and all the rest just bitch.